chryswoods/siremol.org/intermediate_python/testing.md

 On my machine, I get the value `5.55111512313e-17`.

 The problem is that computers are continually rounding floating point numbers.
 Rounding errors can accumulate during a calculation and these can lead to seemingly wrong predictions such that `0.1 + 0.1 + 0.1 - 0.3 != 0`.
 Rounding errors can cause problems in your code, and also cause problems when writing tests.
-If you are going to compare floating point numbers, then you must make the comparison to within a threshold or delta, e.g. expected == actual  if expected - actual < 0.0000000000000001.
+If you are going to compare floating point numbers, then you must make the comparison to within a threshold or delta, e.g. expected agrees with actual if `expected - actual < 0.0000000000000001`.

 Thresholds are application-specific.
 Fortunately, `nose` provides an `assert_almost_equal` function that allows you to compare floating point numbers to within different thresholds.
 It does this by comparing two numbers up to a specified number of decimal places, e.g. type